Long-run survival in limited stock market participation models with power utilities: Radner equilibrium

 The next lemma gives the existence of a solution to a governing ODE, which we subsequently use to produce a Radner equilibrium.
-The lemma is proven in the next section.
+The lemma is proven in the next section. { We do not claim that our parameter restrictions are minimal.
+We use the parameter restriction $\delta <0$ to ensure that the sign of the cubic term $h(y)^3$ in the below ODE \eqref{hODE} is positive.}

 \begin{lemma} Let $\gamma \in (0,1)$, $\sigma^2_D>0$, $A \in (1+\delta - \frac{2\delta}{\gamma},\infty)$, and $\delta \in (-\gamma,0)$. \begin{enumerate}